 About Andrew

-In 2018 Andrew’s research was supported by a Eugene K. Wolf Grant for European Research from the American Musicological Society.
-In 2019, he received the Indiana University Press award from AMS Midwest for his paper entitled “Teaching by Example: ‘Practical’ Pedagogies of the Postclassical Thoroughbass.”
-Andrew has given research talks for students at the University of Oregon and at St. Mary’s College in Indiana.
+Andrew’s research has been supported by a Eugene K. Wolf Grant for European Research from the American Musicological Society.
+He received the Indiana University Press award from AMS Midwest for his paper entitled “Teaching by Example: ‘Practical’ Pedagogies of the Postclassical Thoroughbass.”
+Andrew has given research talks for graduate students at the University of Oregon and undergraduates at St. Mary’s College in Indiana and at the University of Guam.
 He was a 2019–2020 Stuart Tave Teaching Fellow of the University of Chicago’s Humanities Division, where he taught a seminar-workshop for undergraduates titled “Improvisation: Critical Studies in Music.”
-In 2020–2021, Andrew was a Graduate Fellow of the interdisciplinary Franke Institute for the Humanities.
-He is currently a Postdoctoral Teaching Fellow in the University of Chicago’s Humanities Division.
+Andrew is currently on the music faculty at Austin Community College.
+He was previously a Graduate Fellow of the interdisciplinary Franke Institute for the Humanities, a Postdoctoral Fellow in the University of Chicago’s Humanities Division, and Visiting Assistant Professor at UT Austin’s Butler School of Music holding the Grace Hill Milam Centennial Fellowship in Fine Arts.